Source Code

 Simple OpenGL Example

 This is a simple OpenGL graphics example.
-The code was written just as an experiment to get a little bit familar with OpenGL.
+The code was written just as an experiment to get a little bit familiar with OpenGL.

 Network API